-Figs.\ \ref{fig cos2} and \ref{fig rect} display similar results but for an initial wavefunction $\psi_{f}(0,x)$ with $f(x)=\cos^{2}(x/\Delta_{x})$ and $f(x)=1$ respectively (only the case with initial average momentum $p_{0}=0$ is shown).
-Note that we have taken a higher value for the numerical 0, given that the momentum range over which we need to integrate in Eq. (\ref{TEm}), for each value of $t$, is significantly more extended than with a $\cos ^{8}(x/\Delta_{x})$ function.
-Finally Fig. \ref{fig compare} compares the probability density propagating beyond the light cone for the three functions $f(x)$ we have considered in this paper (with the same initial compact support and mean momentum).
+Figures\ \ref{fig cos2} and \ref{fig rect} display similar results but for an initial wavefunction $\psi_{f}(0,x)$ with $f(x)=\cos^{2}(x/\Delta_{x})$ and $f(x)=1$, respectively, (only the case with initial average momentum $p_{0}=0$ is shown).
+Note that we have taken a higher value for the numerical 0, given that the momentum range over which we need to integrate in Equation (\ref{TEm}), for each value of $t$, is significantly more extended than with a $\cos ^{8}(x/\Delta_{x})$ function.
+Finally, Figure \ref{fig compare} compares the probability density propagating beyond the light cone for the three functions $f(x)$ we have considered in this paper (with the same initial compact support and mean momentum).

-We have in addition included two tables.
+We have, in addition, included two tables.
 Table \ref{table_p0} specifies the duration of significant superluminal propagation depending on $f(x)$ (the compact support) and the width.
-We see that in the rectangular case for a narrow wavepacket a fraction ($0.01$\%) of the probability density remains outside the light cone for times up to $t\approx 10^4$ in natural units (for an electron this corresponds to $1.3 \times 10^{-17}$ s.).
-Table \ref{table_pp0} on the other hand is interested in short times, reporting the time at which the fraction of the probability density lying outside the light cone is maximal, as well as the value of that fraction.
+We see that in the rectangular case for a narrow wavepacket, a fraction ($0.01$\%) of the probability density remains outside the light cone for times up to $t\approx10^{4}$ in natural units (for an electron this corresponds to $1.3 \times10^{-17}$ s.).
+Table \ref{table_pp0}, on the other hand, is interested in short times, reporting the time at which the fraction of the probability density lying outside the light cone is maximal, as well as the value of that fraction.